Montreal Moves to Protect Concert Venues Following La Tulipe Noise Ruling

 "We will exclude concert venues, bars, restaurants and cultural centres from the application of Section 9, which says no audible noise can be heard from a neighbour," Rabouin said [via CBC News].

-In May 2023, the Quebec Superior Court ruled La Tulipe be subject to soundproofing work to reduce noise, citing Section 8 of the regulation.
+In May 2023, the Quebec Superior Court ruled that La Tulipe be subject to soundproofing work to reduce noise, citing Section 8 of the regulation.
 Section 8 allows for a maximum noise threshold and permits venues to undergo renovations for soundproofing.
 However, the Quebec Court of Appeal's decision found Section 9 to be more appropriate in their ruling this week.

 Claude Larivée, president and co-founder of Tribu, the company that owns La Tulipe, told CBC News Wednesday that the Quebec Court of Appeal decision is a "nightmare" for the venue, expressing concern for its future despite the rule amendment being a step in the right direction.

-"The judgment forbids us from having amplified sound in a designated heritage space which can only be used a performance hall," he said.
+"The judgment forbids us from having amplified sound in a designated heritage space which can only be used as a performance hall," he said.
 "We are owners of walls whose sole purpose is concerts and we can't have concerts."

 Latest Coverage